 When customers finished eating their ice cream from the glass penny lick, the so-called "penny lickers" were returned to the vendor who simply gave them a brisk wipe with his ever present rag before refilling them for his next customers.

-Are you curious what the hokey pokey ice cream tasted like?
-By making the old fashioned hokey pokey ice cream recipe above, you can capture the authentic
+Are you curious what the hokey pokey bars tasted like?
+By making the original hokey pokey ice cream recipe above, you can capture the authentic

 taste of this historical ice cream.
 It's a real conversation starter when served to friends.